Loyola Belgium Studies Program 2018

-Experience Europe and explore its history and culture.
+Experience Europe -- Explore its history and culture.

 Earn six hours of academic credit while living in the charming university town of Leuven (Louvain) in Belgium.
 Centrally located, Leuven is only 25 minutes by train from Brussels (the capital of Belgium and one of Europe's principal cities), one hour and 20 minutes from Paris, and two hours from London.

-Loyola University New Orleans Summer Study Program in Belgium is open to all students in good standing at Loyola or at other universities.
 Students take two courses from those listed below.
 All courses focus directly or indirectly on Europe and the region we visit.
-Your studies will be enhanced by guided bus trips to cultural and historical sites including a medieval castle in Ghent; the picturesque canal city of Bruges; Charlemagne's cathedral and treasury in Aachen and the cathedral and the old town in Cologne, Germany; the Rembrandt and Vermeer exhibits in the Rijksmuseum, and the Van Gogh Museum and Anne Frank house in Amsterdam in the Netherlands; World War I memorials and fortifications in Verdun, and to Ft.
-Breendonk, a nearby Nazi prisoner camp.
+Studies are enhanced by guided bus trips to cultural and historical sites including a medieval castle in Ghent; the picturesque canal city of Bruges; Charlemagne's cathedral and treasury in Aachen and the cathedral and the old town in Cologne, Germany; the Rembrandt and Vermeer exhibits in the Rijksmuseum, and the Van Gogh Museum and Anne Frank house in Amsterdam; World War I memorials and fortifications in Ypres and Verdun, and Fort Breendonk, a nearby Nazi prisoner camp.
 There are guided walking tours of Leuven and Brussels.
 Independent international and regional travel are also encouraged.
 There will be one two-day weekend and one three-day weekend to facilitate such travel.
-Those wishing to stay at Loyola House on the weekends may do so and take day excursions from Leuven.
+Those wishing to remain at the American College on these weekends are encouraged to take day excursions from Leuven.

-Students stay at Loyola House, a residence operated by Loyola College in Maryland.
-Only a 10-minute walk from the center of old Leuven, the location offers ready access to museums, restaurants, stores and gardens.
-Facilities are shared with students of many nationalities, and our students find it an excellent situation for meeting and exchanging views with Europeans.
-The rooms accommodate two or three students.
-Students wishing to room with specific individuals should indicate their choice.
-There are fully equipped kitchens, pay washing machines, a computer room, and a TV room in the housing complex.
+We stay at a newly renovated student housing complex, the American College, operated by the Katholieke Universiteit Leuven.
+Only a 15-minute walk from the center of old Leuven, the location offers ready access to museums, restaurants, stores, and gardens.
+Facilities are shared with students of many nationalities, providing an excellent situation for meeting and exchanging views with Europeans.
+Rooms are single occupancy.
+There are fully equipped kitchens, Internet access, washing machines, and a TV room all in the housing complex.

 9:00 – 10:30 a.m.
 American Character